geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 So I have two simplification diffs ready.
 The problem that I have run across is that it's just really hard to add the optimizations back with also doing the simplifications at the same time.
 So the first one is delete forced_realize.
-This makes Llama 4 GPU slower.
+This makes LLaMA 4 GPU slower.
 But I think it's the right path to move forward, because it's really hard to move forward with anything if we have that force-realized set existing.
 The same goes for simplified tensors, [8580](https://github.com/tinygrad/tinygrad/pull/8580).
 This one,